gscottqueen/dailymoment-app-site/README.md

-# Alpha landing page for Scriptset. #
+# Alpha landing page for Daily Moment App. #

-An new progressive web application that helps screenwritters get from script to set.
+A simple application that reminds us to take a moment and breathe.